 - If temporary housing is full or if the student does not make a reservation, they will be referred to an off campus hotel.

 - Students should plan to purchase their meals at any local restaurant until their academic term meal plan begins (usually the first day of classes).

 - Depending on the arrival date, the student will have housing accommodations either in the residence hall where they will live or in a temporary location.
-The bus from the airport will take the student where they need to go and the student will be greeted by Residential Housing staff.
+The bus from the airport will take the student where they need to go and the student will be greeted by Housing and Residence Life staff.

 Step Four: After Arrival